bcoin-org/bcoin-org.github.io/api-docs-slate/source/includes/_wallet.md

 Note that accounts should not be accessed directly from the public API.
 They do not have locks which can lead to race conditions during writes.

+### wallet object vs wallet client object

+bclient returns a WalletClient object that can perform [admin functions](#wallet-admin-commands) without specifying a wallet, and may be useful when managing multiple wallets.
+WalletClient can also return a wallet object specified by an <code>id</code>.
+This object performs functions (and may be authorized by a token) specific to that wallet only.

 <aside class="warning">
 Accounts within the same wallet are all related by deterministic hierarchy.
 However, wallets are not related to each other in any way.
 This means that when a wallet seed is backed up, all of its accounts (and their keys) can be derived from that backup.
 However, each newly created wallet must be backed up separately.
 </aside>